thalyswolf/kubernetes-autopilot-gke/README.md

 $ kubectl apply -f .k8s/hpa.yaml
 ```

-### Finished!!! 🎆
+🚨🚨 Warning, for your HPA working correctly, you shall to configure some resource limit in your deployment if not an overload can occur.

 #### Next time!!! 👍🏻
 I will to speak more about the configs contained the deployment.yaml, service.yaml and hpa.yaml.
+Also will speak about set resource limits.